 Like me, you may remember when many older cars were on the road for several years after the 2008 recession as consumers cut back on major purchases.
 (That’s when I bought our two “new” used cars!)

-By the way, now, I’ve noticed sparkling new luxury cars are plentiful, at least in Austin.
+By the way, now, I’ve noticed sparkling new luxury cars are plentiful again, at least in Austin.
 It’s enough to make me wonder why someone hasn’t created a used car indicator to predict bear stock markets.

 H&R Block – HRB

 Death and income taxes are a fact of life.
 In 2008, tax preparation was another thing US consumers couldn’t forego even during hard financial times.

 Strategies That Increased Earnings

 Some companies were just smart despite the recession.
 Dollar Tree and AutoZone took steps to increase stock value in 2008 as you saw above.
 Here are two more companies that did, too.

 Budweiser was up 39.4% outperforming the S&P 500 by 77.9%.
 Budweiser is another company that had triple benefits in 2008.
 First, people drink more to numb the pain during bad times.
 Second, Budweiser sells cheap beer.

 My guess is that many more expensive imported beer drinkers switched to Bud.